Hjkim118/cse15l-lab-reports/lab5.md

 Here are some suggestions:
 1. Please look over the code that has junit carefully.
 There might have been a typo.
 2. Look if the code matches you system.
-In week 4, we have given the two versions, one for window and mac.
+In week 4, we have given the two versions, one for windows and the other for mac.
 See if you have correct code lines in the code.

 Please look through these two, and let me know if there are other problems.